HIPERFIT/hiperfit.github.com/workshops/2nd-workshop.md

 width="150" /></a>

-The 2nd Hiperfit 2011 workshop will be held at the University of Copenhagen, North Campus, in the HCØ building - next to the Department of Computer Science (DIKU).
+The 2nd Hiperfit 2011 workshop will be held at the University of Copenhagen, North Campus, in the HCÃ˜ building - next to the Department of Computer Science (DIKU).
 Please follow the signs saying "2nd HIPERFIT Workshop" when approaching the DIKU building.